TL;DR – 3 reasons to buy a Coldcard

 We sent some funds to one of the receive addresses on the Specter wallet and then got to try a partially signed bitcoin transaction (PSBT) which allows you to keep your device air gapped throughout the process.
 You generate a send transaction as on a normal wallet but it creates a file that you save to your microSD card, which you then insert into your Coldcard to simply sign (authorise) the transaction, this saves a new ‘signed’ transaction file to the microSD card which you put back in your computer and tell Spectre where it is and it will broadcast your transaction to the network, we found it surprisingly simple to do.

-There are even more things the Coldcard is useful for such as multi-sig wallet setup’s and the ability to generate seed words for wallets on other devices but we will address these issues in another post.
+There are even more things the Coldcard is useful for such as multi-sig wallet setup’s and the ability to generate seed words for wallets on other devices but we will address these functions in another post.